How Likely Am I To Get Into Oxford Or Cambridge?

 GCSEs Results

 It is fairly well known that the majority of successful Oxbridge applicants have some of the best GCSEs across the UK.
 GCSEs are always considered at Oxford and Cambridge as unlike predicted grades, GCSEs show real previous performance.
 Realistically, if you are applying to Oxbridge, you need at least eight 8/9s GCSEs.
 Why?
-Using the same example as earlier, remember that only 7% of Oxford E&M applicants received an offer out of the 1530 students that applied.
-Looking at the applicants’ GCSE grades, 433 (28%) achieved eight or more 8/9s and actually 201 (13%) of applicants achieved ten or more 8/9s.
-There was even a student who achieved fourteen 8/9s!
+Using the same example as earlier, remember that only 6% of Oxford E&M applicants received an offer out of the 1,517 students that applied.
+Looking at the applicants’ GCSE grades, the average number of 8/9 grades was 8.1.
+This increases to 9.1 for offer holders and 9.6 for accepted students.
+So, if you don’t have a wide profile of high GCSE grades, you’re chances of success drop significantly.

 To reiterate what we said earlier with predicted A-levels, there were 13% of applicants achieving way above the usual eight 8/9s for GCSEs, but still only 7% of applicants received an offer.
 You really need to be one of the best in the bunch.
 Of course GCSEs are just one part of the components that Admissions Tutors look at, but it helps to be backed up with strong grades when the subjects are so competitive.